 Gold Terra Resource Corp. (formerly TerraX Minerals Inc.) (the "Company" or "Gold Terra") was incorporated under the Business Corporations Act (British Columbia) on August 1, 2007 and its principal activity is the exploration and development of mineral properties in Canada.
 The Company changed its name to Gold Terra Resource Corp. on February 13, 2020.
-The Company trades on the TSX Venture Exchange ("TSX-V") under the symbol of "YGT.V".
+The Company trades on the TSX Venture Exchange ("TSX-V") under the symbol of "YGT.V" and OTCQX Market under the symbol "YGTFF".